LaoZZZZZ/bartender-1.1/README.md

 -o: the output prefix(required).
 The output filename will be output prefix + "_barcode.txt"

 -q: the quality threshold(optional).
 Only those barcode that has average quality no less than this threshold will be kept.
 This threshold is the corresponding ascii value.
 Different formats might have different ranges, please check relevant reference to determine the value.
 The default value is 0.
 That is it will accept all valid barcode.
+We typically use a cutoff of 30, which is 63, using the current Illumina FASTQ output.
+Please EITHER CHANGE THE DEFAULT TO 30 OR GIVE THEM THE CORRESPONING ASCII VALUE.

 -m: the total number of mismatches allowed in the preceeding and suceeding sequence(optional).
 Default value is 2.
 The mismatches will be evenly distributed to two parts.